nuvibit/nuvibit.com/content/english/services/security/_index.md

       - title_aws: "AWS Security Baselining"
         enable: true
         image: "images/illustrations/cloud_security_baseline.png"
-        content: "Not only the workflow itself, but also the underlying cloud foundation must be safety-compliant.<br>
+        content: "Not only the workload itself, but also the underlying cloud foundation must be safety-compliant.<br>
                   To simplify this process, we will show you how to define and implement a set of basic security controls in your AWS organization.
                   Once your AWS accounts are 100% compliant, you have a lot less to worry about."
         # button: